dissagaliyeva/deep_learning_projects/README.md

 * <a href="https://github.com/issagaliyeva/deep_learning_projects/blob/master/project-face-generation/dlnd_face_generation.ipynb">GAN on celebrity images</a>

 <b>Project Description</b>
-* <a href="http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html">CelebFaces Attributes Dataset (CelebA)</a>: 200k images, 32x32x3
+* <a href="http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html">CelebFaces Attributes Dataset (CelebA)</a>: 200,000 images, 32x32x3

 In this project, you'll define and train a DCGAN on a dataset of faces.
 Your goal is to get a generator network to generate new images of faces that look as realistic as possible.
-There are multiple problems with the dataset: low resolution with biased dataset (not a lot of race and gender diversity).
+There are multiple problems with the dataset: low resolution with biased dataset (lack of race and gender diversity).
 ![img.png](img.png)

-### Results

 ---
 ## Deploying the Model
 * <a href="https://github.com/issagaliyeva/deep_learning_projects/blob/master/project-aws-deployment/SageMaker%20Project.ipynb">SageMaker + REST API (for app)</a><br>

-This project was an extension of lectures where
+<b>Project Description</b>
+* <a href="http://ai.stanford.edu/~amaas/data/sentiment/">IMDb dataset</a>: 50,000 highly polar movie reviews
+In this project you will construct a recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set.
+You will create this model using Amazon's SageMaker service.
+In addition, you will deploy your model and construct a simple web app which will interact with the deployed model.

 ---